Maximizing Your Marketing ROI: Calculating the Lifetime Value of a Dental Patient in 2025

 Calculating the lifetime value of a dental patient can be as simple as multiplying the number of visits you expect a patient to make to your office by the average value of each visit.

-“Is it possible to increase the LTV of patients at my dental practice?”
+“Is it possible to increase the lifetime value of patients at my dental practice?”

-Yes, increasing the LTV of dental patients is not only possible, it’s essential to build a thriving practice.
+Yes, increasing the lifetime value of dental patients is not only possible, it’s essential to build a thriving practice.
 To increase the LTV of dental patients at your practice, you can:

-1. Reduce patient turnover/churn – By doing so, you’ll increase the average number of visits a patient makes to your office
+- Reduce Patient Turnover/Churn – By doing so, you’ll increase the average number of visits a patient makes to your office

-3. Maximize recall – Great patients who walk in the door once, never to return are pulling down LTV.
-Increasing recall is a team effort and can be bolstered by improving your chairside patient interactions, your front desk and hygiene team encouraging booking before a patient leaves, and even high-tech patient communication tools that offer automated appointment reminders.
+- Upsell & Maximize Recall – Great patients who walk in the door once, never to return are pulling down LTV.
+Increasing recall is a team effort and can be bolstered by improving your chairside patient interactions, your front desk and hygiene team encouraging upselling treatments and booking before a patient leaves, and even high-tech patient communication tools that offer automated appointment reminders.

-4. Get more referrals – The more patients each patient refers, the more value they’re adding to your practice
+- Get More Referrals – The more patients each patient refers, the more value they’re adding to your practice.

 Other numbers to keep in mind when evaluating profitability and LTV: